Jumitti/obsidian-cadence/README.md

 * **Cross-Module Analytics:** Custom dashboard charts can be added to the bottom of the **Projects Dashboard**, **CRM Dashboard (Deals)**, and **PRM Dashboard (Partners)**.
 * **Flexible Visualization:** Supports visualizing any property in Donut, Bar, KPI Grid, or Simple List layout, featuring full drag-and-drop status counters and segment alignment.

+## Templates & Dynamic Section Blocks

+Cadence goes beyond standard properties by giving you a **visual layout and H2 section editor** for each of your entities:

+* **Entity Templates (`Cadence/Templates/`)** — Every entity has a template file (e.g. `Cadence/Templates/project.md` or `Cadence/Templates/contact.md`).
+These templates define the visual markdown structure of any newly created item, including standard H2 sections (like `## Notes`, `## Scope`, `## Bio`).
+You can easily reset any template to default or customize it in the **Templates Dashboard** (`Settings` → `Templates`).
+* **Drag-and-Drop Section Reordering** — In the **Templates Dashboard**, you can visually drag-and-drop the dynamic H2 sections of any template to rearrange their layout order.
+Moving cards reorders the H2 blocks inside the markdown template file automatically.
+* **Dynamic Markdown Blocks Rendering** — Inside any entity detail page (e.g., a specific Project sheet), H2 headers with custom tags like `#notes` are parsed and rendered as premium cards with rich markdown previews.
+Any links inside these markdown cards are fully clickable, automatically opening target entities or wiki-links inside Obsidian.
+* **Live Side-by-Side Editing** — Click the edit button (file icon) on any block to open it in a **split pane to the right** to edit natively using full Live Preview and auto-complete in Obsidian, with real-time dynamic refresh as you type.
+* **Dynamic Cross-References Table/Kanban** — You can link related entities directly (e.g., showing all Contacts related to a Company, or all Deals belonging to a Project).
+In the template, tags like `#cross-contact-company-table` or `#cross-deal-company-kanban` automatically query, render, and filter related items inside tables or interactive Kanban boards within the sheet!

+---

+## TaskNotes Integration

+For advanced task management, Cadence natively integrates with the popular **[TaskNotes](https://github.com/callumalpass/obsidian-tasknotes)** community plugin.

+* **Seamless Toggle** — Switch from Cadence's native daily-note task manager to TaskNotes anytime via **Settings → Cadence → Task management system** dropdown.
+* **Unified Interface** — When active, your TaskNotes folders and task files (`TaskNotes/Tasks/...`) are displayed inline throughout Cadence, including in the **Today** planner sheet and within individual projects.
+* **Bi-directional Sync** — Checking tasks off inside Cadence instantly updates the frontmatter of your TaskNotes files (`status: done` ↔ `status: open`) and vice versa, in real time!

 ---

 ## Hotkeys